-The basic amount is the taxable income of the latest preceding year of assessment.
+As from 1 March 2015, the basic amount is the taxable income of the latest preceding tax year, provided the assessment is issued 14 days or more prior to the submission of the provisional tax return.
 If that assessment is in respect of a year older than 18 months, the basic amount is increased by 8% per annum.